anushkaasatav/GhostTalk-App/README.md

 ## Overview

 GhostTalk is a terminal-based social media application focused on privacy-first communication.
-It allows users to chat in real time, send temporary image snaps, and post messages to a personal wall.
+It allows users to chat in real time, send temporary image snaps, and post messages.

-This project demonstrates low-level system programming concepts using C, including socket programming, concurrency, and file handling.
+This project demonstrates system-level programming concepts using C, including socket programming, multithreading, and file handling.

 ---

 ## Features

 * Real-time chat using TCP sockets
-* Temporary image sharing (auto-deleted after 10 seconds)
+* Temporary image sharing with auto-deletion
 * Multi-client handling using pthreads
-* Wall post system for users
+* Wall post system
 * Privacy-focused design with temporary storage

 ---